ciceklab/ExactCN/README.md

-- Here, we demonstrate an example to run ExactCN^SMN^ on gpu device 0, and obtain exone-level CN prediction on SMN region.
+- Here, we demonstrate an example to run ExactCN-SMN on gpu device 0, and obtain exone-level CN prediction on SMN region.

 - Please run the following script: